sugarkube/sugarkube/README.md

   * A system for checking out related versions of related kapps from manifest files.
-  * A process for checking which kapps need installing/deleting based on the input manifest(s) and what's running on the target cluster, and running `make install` or `make destroy` on each one.
-It generates a few files first and passes some extra parameters so the kapp has all the info it needs to install/destroy itself the right way.
+  * A process for checking which kapps need installing/deleting based on the input manifest(s) and what's running on the target cluster, and running `make install` or `make delete` on each one.
+It generates a few files first and passes some extra parameters so the kapp has all the info it needs to install/delete itself the right way.

 There's no hard dependency on Kubernetes.
 If you can install something with `make`, you should be able to convert it to a kapp to be installed by Sugarkube.